exercism/go/concepts/booleans/introduction.md

-# Introduction
+# About

 A Boolean value represents whether a condition is `true` or `false`.
-In Go, the `bool` type has only those two values.
+In Go, the `bool` type can only be one of those two values.

 ```go
 isDoorLocked := true